SoyGema/pysc2_protoss_tutorial/README.md

 Returns --> array of tuples of power area perimeter from Protoss once it is built .
 .nonzero() is added due to show when the area is built

+Might be as well useful to know in which feature screen each method is represented

 #### Using Debug print method documentation

 Will print the area of the called method